Controlling Crabgrass in Southern Lawns

 Applying a Herbicide – Pre-emergents are only effective on seedlings as they’re germinating.
 A different herbicide is required for crabgrass that is past that stage.

-Fertilizing – As we suggested above, fertilizing your lawn will help your grass to remain thick and healthy, reducing the number of thinning or bare spots that crabgrass finds so inviting.
+Fertilizing – As we suggested above, lawn treatments your will help your grass to remain thick and healthy, reducing the number of thinning or bare spots that crabgrass finds so inviting.
 Healthy grass is also more resilient when other types of weeds try to claim territory.

 If we can help in any way with your battle against crabgrass, call us at 334.466.0600.
 One of our highly trained lawn specialists will visit to assess your situation and make recommendations.
 Together we can keep your lawn free of all unsightly weeds and diseases and looking its best.